 - Proactively address land-use regulation and conversion

-- Gain a better understanding of the critical areas on your land and how to
+- Gain a better understanding of the critical areas on your land and how to work with those to improve operational efficiencies, see higher yields, and increase production

 - Flexible – allows farmers and ranchers to manage in a way that meets their needs